golemfoundation/wildland-client/Documentation/manpages/wl-bridge.rst

 :command:`wl bridge import [--path path] [--bridge-owner user] [--only-first] url_or_path`
 ------------------------------------------------------------------------------------------

-Import a user or bridge.
+Import a bridge.
 Accepts local paths to manifests, urls to manifests, Wildland urls to manifests and Wildland urls to Wildland objects.

-For users, will import the user and create an appropriate bridge manifest referencing the user.
-For bridge manifests, will import the bridge manifest and import the referenced user.
+Note that the imported bridge owner will be the default-owner unless a different owner was passed as the command option.

 For Wildland object path, will import all referenced bridges and their reference users.